 Holidays: 12 statutory holidays as well as paid annual leave.
-Note for paid annual leave, they must be working for minimum of 3-months.
+Note for paid annual leave, they must be working for a minimum of 3-months.
 A helper is entitled to paid annual leave after having been employed for every 12 months with the same employer.
 The helper’s entitlement to paid annual leave increases progressively from 7 days to a maximum of 14 days.
 So, for example - for the first 12 months, a helper is entitled to 7 days.
-For the second 12 months, they are entitled to 7 days, then after in year 3 - it is 8 days.
+For the second 12 months, they are entitled to 7 days, then after year 3 - it is 8 days.
 Also, note a domestic helper is entitled to 7 days to return to their home place of origin when renewing a contract.
-Whether iit s paid or not - depends on the contract.
+Whether it s paid or not - depends on the contract.

 Duties: The forms for domestic helpers do not include additional responsibilities such as driving or other work - be sure to check in on this if you require additional forms.
-Note, they are not allowed to live out of home nor take on part-time work under your visa arrangement.
+Note, that they are not allowed to live out of home nor take on part-time work under your visa arrangement.

 Insurance: You are required to provide insurance and medical coverage.
 See below for details.

-Visa Processing Costs: You should pay the amounts due for all processing of paperwork related to visa and hiring.
+Visa Processing Costs: You should pay the amounts due for all processing of paperwork related to visas and hiring.
 Also, if you are hiring from the Philippines, you require to pay for travel costs associated with her relocation.